-Houston Harbor Worker Injury Lawyers
+Houston Harbor Longshoreman Injury Lawyers

 The International Port of Houston contains more than 150 private and public industrial terminals along the 52-mile Houston Ship Channel.
 It is the largest port in Texas and the Gulf of Mexico, and each year, it moves more than 241 million tons of cargo.
 There is never a dull or quiet day at the Houston Port.
 Every day, vessels move in and out of the ship channel with care, trying to get to and from the appropriate terminals without incident.
 While docked, many hands are on deck to load or unload the vessel without any property damage or worker injuries.